 The EMHP currently covers active employees, retirees, dependent survivors, employees on leave of absence, self-paying faculty, terminated vested, union benefit fund employees and COBRA participants.

 The hospital benefits currently provides enrollees with 365 days of coverage for both in-patient and outpatient services.
 The major medical benefits currently provides enrollees with a preferred provider option subject to a co-payment and a traditional indemnity option subject to deductible, co-payments and charges above reasonable and customary limits.
 The prescription drug benefits allows enrollees to use a retail pharmacy to fill up to a 21-day supply of non-maintenance medications only.
 Any prescriptions over 21 days and up to 90 days must be filed through the mail order pharmacy.
-The mental health/substance abuse benefits currently provides enrollees with a managed care program covered at a higher level of benefits.
+The mental health/substance use disorder benefits currently provides enrollees with a managed care program covered at a higher level of benefits.
 All of these benefits are as set forth in the EMHP Booklet.

 Enrollment and COBRA administration and coordination with third party administrators is the responsibility of the Suffolk County Department of Civil Service/Human Resources, Employee Benefits Unit.